 - dynamic or high pressure homogenisation, (HPH)

 In this article we will only look at HPP because it has become so universal as a technique.
-HPH is worth considering in its own right and we cover in another article.
+HPH is worth considering in its own right and we will cover in another article on this subject.

 The main purpose of applying the technology is to inactivate microorganisms and enzymes which can seriously damage a fresh food.
 The main advantage over other stabilising technologies is that it is non-thermal.
 The processing temperature to all intents and purposes never rises above 40 C. What makes it even more attractive is its suitability for processing heat sensitive products such as avocado as in guacamole, fine hams and fresh fish.
 Processors actually use high temperature with high pressure to thoroughly treat products to the point where they are sterilized (Wilson et al., 2008).